prebid/prebid.github.io/formats/video.md

 2. [**In-renderer.**](https://docs.prebid.org/prebid-video/video-overview#in-renderer-integration) In this scenario, the Demand partner’s response to bid requests includes a [renderer](https://docs.prebid.org/overview/glossary.html#renderer) script, followed by Prebid’s handling of the following:

-  -(a) Prebid communicates with the ad server as normal.
+   (a) Prebid communicates with the ad server as normal.
-  -(b) If it wins the auction and needs to render the ad, there is special rendering activity required.
+   (b) If it wins the auction and needs to render the ad, there is special rendering activity required.
-  -(c) Prebid needs to create an `iframe` and do the appropriate thing to load and invoke the renderer.
+   (c) Prebid needs to create an `iframe` and do the appropriate thing to load and invoke the renderer.

 **Here’s how Prebid implementation types are mapped out with the IAB use cases:**